How to Give a Workshop

 Patricia B. Nemec, PsyD, CRC, CPRP

 Participants will learn the basic principles of designing and delivering a workshop presentation.
-The seminar activities and handouts will guide participants through the process of sketching out a 90-minute workshop.
-This seminar will provide new skills for people who wish to deliver workshops in their areas of expertise and experience.
+The online course activities and handouts will guide participants through the process of sketching out a 90-minute workshop.
+This online course will provide new skills for people who wish to deliver workshops in their areas of expertise and experience.

-It is anticipated that seminar participants will achieve the following goals.
+It is anticipated that participants will achieve the following goals.
 Participants will be able to:

 - List the basic principles of workshop presentation